codeTwinkle/simplilearnphase3-sportyshoes/README.md

 Sprint Planning and Task Completion

-Note: A separate document for sprint planning is attached to the Zip.

 The project is planned to be completed in two Sprints.
 The task assumed to be completed are:
 Sprint 1: